Part of the IoT & Hardware category.

 |---|---|---|---|---|

 Official MCP server from ThingsBoard — the most popular open-source IoT platform.
-With 120+ tools, this has the highest tool count of any server in the IoT/embedded category.
-Connects AI agents to the full ThingsBoard lifecycle: querying devices, managing entities, analyzing telemetry, creating dashboards, and automating operations.
+Stars grew significantly (from ~20-50 range to 98).
+With 120+ tools, this has the highest tool count of any server in the IoT/embedded category: device provisioning, entity management, telemetry analytics, dashboard creation, and operational automation.

 ThingsPanel/thingspanel-mcp (Official)